NDDDDDDDDD/TrackerChecker/README.md

 [Setup tutorial here](https://github.com/NDDDDDDDDD/TrackerChecker/wiki/Setup#tutorial)
+I respect each trackers request not to be on this list, please write to me at sti6fvzb@duck.com to be removed.
 Just a really simple program that checks if normally private trackers are open to registration.

 Feedback and tracker recommendations are very much appreciated!